ARTS AND CULTURE DAY

 AI and the Arts: What Artists Need to Know about the Law and AI

-In this talk, Collin will outline where the law stands and where it is heading regarding trademark, copyright, and other IP law, including fair use, and how artists can begin to prepare to protect their interests in light of 21st Century technology.
+In this presentation, Collin outlined where the law stood and where it was heading regarding trademark, copyright, and other IP law, including fair use, and how artists could begin to prepare to protect their interests in light of 21st Century technology.

 Collin Walke leads Hall Estill's Cybersecurity & Data Privacy practice.
 Collin is CIPP-US and CIPM certified and is also a certified AI auditor.
 Prior to joining Hall Estill, Collin served six years in the Oklahoma House of Representatives, where he authored the country’s first and only opt-in data privacy law.
 Collin graduated magna cum laude from Oklahoma City University School of Law and is a graduate of Harvard’s Business Analytics Program where he was nominated for distinction in data programming and systems management.